 Much has already been said in the above discussions of philosophy of scientific language in Chapter 3 about the pragmatic basis for the definition of theory language, about the semantic basis for the individuation of theories, and about state descriptions.
 Those discussions will be assumed in the following comments about the mechanized development of new theories.

 The discovery system produces a transition from an input-language state description containing currently available information to an output-language state description containing the generated and tested new theories.

-In the “Introduction” to his Models of Discovery 1978 Nobel-laureate Herbert Simon, one of the founders of artificial intelligence, writes that dense mists of romanticism and downright knownothingness have always surrounded the subject of scientific discovery and creativity.
-Therefore the most significant development addressing the problem of scientific discovery has been the relatively recent mechanized discovery systems in computational philosophy of science.
+In the “Introduction” to his Models of Discovery 1978 Nobel-laureate Herbert Simon, one of the founders of artificial intelligence, wrote that dense mists of romanticism and downright knownothingness have always surrounded the subject of scientific discovery and creativity.
+Therefore the most significant development addressing the problem of scientific discovery has been the relatively recent mechanized discovery systems in a new specialty called “computational philosophy of science”.

-Every useful discovery system to date has contained procedures both for constructional theory creation and for critical theory evaluation for quality control of the output and for restricting the size of the system’s otherwise unmanageably large output.
+Every useful discovery system to date has contained procedures both for constructional theory creation and for critical theory evaluation for quality control of the generated output and for quantity control of the system’s otherwise unmanageably large output.
 Theory creation introduces new language into the current state description to produce a new state description, while falsification eliminates language from the current state description to produce a new state description.
-Thus both theory development and theory testing enable a discovery system to offer a specific and productive diachronic dynamic procedure for linguistic change in empirical science.
+Thus both theory development and theory testing enable a discovery system to offer a specific and productive diachronic dynamic procedure for linguistic change to advance empirical science.

 4.12 Types of Theory Development

 In his Introduction to Metascience (1976) Hickey distinguishes three types of theory development, which he calls theory extension, theory elaboration and theory revision.

 Theory extension is the use of a currently tested and nonfalsified explanation to address a new scientific problem.